yoyo1989/errors-and-solutions-when-installing-R-packages/README.md

 1. takes me 20 min to install 'caret'.
 Below is a key command.
 See the related file for detail. install_github("lme4",user="lme4")

+2. To install 'randomForest', I could not install from sources.